 Vases filled with fresh flowers from the garden or baskets of dried flowers can be scattered throughout the home.
 Flower arrangements, as well as other accessories, should be kept simple.
 Flea markets and garage sales are excellent places to search for English country accessories.
 Keep an eye out for lace or floral-patterned curtains and simple items that reflect the comforts of home, such as a hat rack or pine chest.
-English country style should not look planned or designed, but rather the result of generations living in a home.
+English country style should not look planned or designed, but rather the result of living in a home for generations.